Lightroom Classic vs Lightroom CC that is the question.

 Lightroom stores photos in the cloud.
 Every time you import new butch of photos, Lightroom uploads them to the cloud.
 You can access the full versions of your images from all connected devices.

 With Lightroom Classic, you store all your imported photos locally on the computer hard drive.
-But you still can synchronize individual Galleries with mobile devices using Creative Cloud.
+But you still can synchronize individual Galleries with mobile devices using Adobe Creative Cloud.

 2. Photo Organization